drichardson/dougrichardson.us/site/_notes/debian-on-2008-macbook.md

     sudo apt-get purge '^nvidia-.*'

-You may want to autoremove after this as well:
+You may want to autoremove after this to cleanup unused packages:

     sudo apt-get autoremove